katsuraku/CV/README.md

 ## Kirsten Jones
 In my previous life as a lawyer, I negotiated financing for renewable energy projects to be built around the world.
-But for me, the coolest (or is that geekiest?) part was finding out about the technology used in the projects and how they were built.
+But for me, the coolest (or geekiest?) part was finding out about the technology used in the projects and how they were built.
 Now I want to spend my time actually making stuff.
 I love being part of a team of people who are fun to work with, and as passionate as me about making cool things using an agile design/development process.
 I want to work somewhere I can do that every day.
 ***("considered passion" - W.)***

 ## Skills

 #### Coding skills
 ###### Object oriented design and test driven development
-I began exploring OO ith projects in Ruby.
-I'm determined to learn to make the most maintainable code in the west.
-I genuinely love TDD - it feels like a magical process that helps to break huge problems down into little bites.
-One example of an exercise I worked on is this simulation of a takeaway restaurant, a back-end piece written in Ruby and tested with Rspec: https://github.com/katsuraku/takeaway-challenge
+I began exploring OO with projects in Ruby.
+When I first started playing with code I didn't know anything about testing.
+I now genuinely love TDD - it feels like a magical process that helps to break huge problems down into little bites.
+This simulation of a takeaway restaurant, a back-end piece written in Ruby and tested with Rspec, was one of my first test-driven projects: https://github.com/katsuraku/takeaway-challenge

 ###### APIs, JavaScript and jQuery